talisainen/Scriptor-Jekyll-Theme/_posts/2025-05-12-visiting professors.md

 {% include image_caption.html imageurl="images/2025-05-12-visiting-professors/workshop5.jpg" %}

-In addition, they actively participated in our doctoral writing retreat, where they mentored PhD students, providing valuable feedback and guidance to support the development of their research projects.
+In addition, they actively participated in our doctoral writing retreat, where they mentored studentss, providing valuable feedback and guidance to support the development of their research projects.

 {% include image_caption.html imageurl="images/2025-05-12-visiting-professors/camp1.jpg" %}